Mike Stern: Career

-Stern grew up in Washington, D.C., and attended the Berklee College of Music in Boston.
+Stern grew up in Washington, D.C., and began playing guitar at age 12, emulating the likes of B.B.
+King, Eric Clapton and Jimi Hendrix.
+However, it wasn’t until he entered the Berklee College of Music in Boston that he took guitar seriously.
 When he was twenty-two, he became a member of Blood, Sweat & Tears and spent three years with the band, appearing on the albums More Than Ever and Brand New Day.

+Simultaneously, he was lead guitarist of a D.C. glam-rock band, the Dubonettes, who later became Charlie and the Pep Boys.
+The quintet released one album, the Nils Lofgren-produced Daddy's Girl, in 1976 before Stern left the group.

 In 1979, he joined Billy Cobham's fusion band.
 Two years later he joined Miles Davis, making his public debut in 1981, a performance recorded on the album We Want Miles.
 He remained with Davis through 1983 until he was replaced by guitarist John Scofield.
 At the time, Stern was a heavy drinker and heroin user.
 In a 2009 interview, he said, "If Miles wants to put you in a rehab, you know you've got something wrong".
 From 1983 to 1984 he toured with Jaco Pastorius (a period also characterized by heavy drug use) and in 1985 returned to tour with Davis.
 Stern and his wife were in rehabilitation; they were also helped by Michael Brecker and others.

 Stern's solo debut, Upside Downside, with Jaco Pastorius, David Sanborn, and Bob Berg, was released on Atlantic Records in 1986.
 From 1986 through 1988, he was a member of Michael Brecker's quintet, appearing on Don't Try This at Home.
 His second Atlantic album, 1988's Time in Place, featured Peter Erskine on drums, Jim Beard on keyboards, Jeff Andrews on bass, Don Alias on percussion and Don Grolnick on organ.
 His next album, Jigsaw, was produced by guitarist Steve Khan and included the song "Chief", Stern's tribute to Miles Davis.